-NIST SOLICITS COMMENTS ON ITS ELECTRONIC AUTHENTICATION GUIDELINE
+NIST SOLICITS COMMENTS ON ITS Digital AUTHENTICATION GUIDELINE

-NIST requests comments on SP 800-63-2, Electronic Authentication Guideline.
-This document describes the technical requirements necessary to meet the four Levels of Assurance (LOA) that are specified in the Office of Management and Budget (OMB) memorandum M-04-04, E-Authentication Guidance for Federal Agencies.
+NIST requests comments on SP 800-63-2, Digital Authentication Guideline.
+This document describes the technical requirements necessary to meet the four Levels of Assurance (LOA) that are specified in the Office of Management and Budget (OMB) memorandum M-04-04, Digital Authentication Guidance for Federal Agencies.
 The comment period closed on May 22, 2015.

 Several recent developments suggest the need for a possible revision at this time: